sobstel/sobstel.github.com/hydropuzzle/reviews.md

 ### GOOD REVIEWS

-_Puzzles that actually require thought!
-It is refreshing how little this mystery app holds my hand.
+_It is refreshing how little this mystery app holds my hand.
 Beautiful, intuitive, clever design, an interesting story and achievable but non-obvious puzzles._
 <br><small>(Mezzomaniac!)</small>

 _Puzzle games usually lack any style.
 Or at least they all seem to copy each other.
 I absolutely loved the style/feel of this game.
 The story development and the imagery were fantastic._